FenixTrax18/Project-2/README.md

 ## Description of Red Planet Voyagers:
 Looking to vacation to Mars?
 Check the weather for your stay before you go!
-(App Name), your daily does of Mars info.
+Red Planet Voyagers, your daily dose of Mars info.
 View weather trends, forecast, and data charts.
-View photos for a more enticing visit!
+View photos for a more enticing visit and view upcoming launch dates!